Carpet Cleaning Methods for Red Wine Stains

 Why does this work?
 Well to not get too technical, hydrogen peroxide is the active ingredient in tooth whitening toothpaste.
 So it can also be used to remove stains from the carpet just like it can for teeth.
 The dish soap amplifies the effect.

 Using an Iron

 Using an iron is usually not the first idea that pops up in your mind when considering a way to get rid of old stains from your carpet.
-Even though it sounds a bit strange, using an iron is an effective method.
+Even though it sounds a bit strange, using a high steam iron is an effective method.
 But how do you get it to work?

 Using Alcohol Solutions - Gin

-When thinking of reducing the stain in your carpet, clear alcohols such as gin can be useful.
-Below is a simple stain removal with Gin.
+When thinking of reducing the stain on your carpet, clear alcohols such as gin can be useful.
+Below is simple stain removal with Gin.

 If you have an old or fresh red wine stain on your carpet, this will work either way.
 All that you'll need is a dry cloth and some gin.
 For a fresh stain, dab the stain using a dry cloth prior to applying the gin to the specific area.
 To remove as much moisture as possible.